 Nursery children have also benefited from twice weekly support groups.
-There are presently 32 children who will continue to access groups in September.
+There are presently 36 children on the NHS caseload and 34 not the caseload who will continue to access groups in September 23.

 - Occupational Therapy.
-The OT therapist has been into school working alongside our OT teaching assistant.
+The OT therapist attached to our specialist provision has been into school working alongside our OT teaching assistant.
 They have provided advice and support and have been available in person or via telephone and online meetings.

-- OT support has been delivered in school to both individuals and small groups this year, including the Funky Fingers programme for identified children who needed support in developing fine motor and handwriting skills.
+- OT support has been delivered in school to both individuals and small groups this year, including the Funky Fingers programme & Sensory Programmes for identified children who needed support in developing these skills.

-- Mentoring - checking in sessions continued as needed (a request can be made from a parent, child, teacher or social care).
-1-1 mentoring resumed in the Mentors room or the Inclusion Office.
-There was some flexibility around this due to the Mentor’s hut becoming inaccessible.
+- Mentoring - checking in sessions have continued as needed (a request can be made from a parent, child, teacher or social care).
+1-1 mentoring & small group sessions have been held in the Mentors room.

-- Animal Therapy Sessions – Weekly sessions with Pets and Ponies was provided for children during the summer term.
+- Animal Therapy Sessions – Weekly sessions with Pets and Ponies were provided for children during the summer term.

 - Parenting support - The class teachers, pastoral team and SENCO regularly contacted parents via email, WEDUC and telephone to offer parenting support as requested.
-Parents’ evening has resumed as normal.
-If parents preferred, the option of online meetings was offered.
-Parent Gym sessions were held in the Autumn Term.
+For Parents’ evening there was the option of face to face or online meetings.
+Parent Gym sessions were held in the Spring Term.